tommilligan/shopping-basket-js/README.md

 let shop = new Shop(items);
 ```

-We can then create baskets attached to this shop, and use them by their id!
+We can then create baskets attached to this shop, and use items by their id!
 ```node
 let basket = new Basket(shop);
 basket.add("BREAD");